 The team is also mapping processes for products including direct equities, margin lending, margin loan facilities, and catch facilities, as well as for corporate and personal superannuation products and for associated insurance products.
 The ability to create hierarchical processes enables the team to drill down into four or five levels of detail, providing specific information necessary for operators to do their jobs.

 To keep staff informed and educated, Asgard issues monthly updates that describe all new and altered processes.
 “In our culture, regularly scheduled communications are part of our project management methodology.
 We believe that process changes—if communicated in timely fashion and correctly mapped—should enhance, not disrupt normal day-to-day operations,” says Vanstone.

 Two different process repositories are in effect: the development repository for work in progress maps that can only be viewed by staff designated as process developers; and the production repository, where approved processes are widely available on the intranet after review, voting, and sign-off.
-“The iGrafx central repository ensures that when a process goes live, staff has been updated, and process maps and procedures are ready to roll with the new process,” says Ibbotson.
+“The iGrafx Platform ensures that when a process goes live, staff has been updated, and process maps and procedures are ready to roll with the new process,” says Ibbotson.
 Using large-scale, printed maps, the process team has kicked off a program called the Visual Error Reduction Campaign.